There is now a waiting list for the 2023/24 online course to start in November. If you wish to be on this list, please submit your EOI.

 The pilot course was delivered to a group of young people from Mudgee with assistance from Mudgee Local Aboriginal Land Council (LALC), Orana Arts, and funding from the Country Arts Support Program (CASP) through Create NSW in 2021.
 Guest contributor, Stephan van der Merwe provided additional professional input into course materials.

-It has been designed to be accessible using basic technology such as a phone and earbuds with an inline microphone, and free editing software, and when face-to-face field trips are built into the programming, also gives participants the opportunity use to learn about and use prosumer and professional quality field recording equipment in the field at a chosen site.
+It has been designed to be accessible using basic technology such as a phone and earbuds with an inline microphone, and free editing software, with exposure to prosumer and professional quality field recording equipment.

 TO ENQUIRE ABOUT THE POWER OF SOUND CONTACT KIM V. GOLDSMITH